 1. LinkedIn’s Technology Stack

-LinkedIn’s infrastructure is built to handle enormous demand, processing about 1 billion requests and managing 3 terabytes of traffic daily [2].
-With nearly 600 million active registered users, the platform relies on a carefully designed technology architecture to ensure reliability and efficiency.
+LinkedIn’s infrastructure is built to handle enormous demand from a member base that has grown past one billion.
+The platform relies on a carefully designed technology architecture to ensure reliability and efficiency.

 Backend Infrastructure